Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-automatic:{ .lg } Automatic

 When you take the :d20-attack: **Attack** Action on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
-That extra attack must be made with the ^^same weapon^^, and you don’t add your ability modifier to the extra attack’s damage, unless that modifier is negative.
+That extra attack must be made with the ^^same weapon^^ provided the weapon has enough Ammunition for the attacks, and you don’t add your ability modifier to the extra attack’s damage, unless that modifier is negative.

 #### :weapon-prop-explosive:{ .lg } Explosive